smartenies/ALA_HIA/README.md

 Project is sponsored by the American Lung Association

+The methods used in this analysis were based on those for the study done by Jacob Pratt, Ryan Gan, and others here at CSU.
+In this original study, they estimated the impacts of wildfire-smoke related ozone for the entire United States.
+Because we had a smaller study area, we were able to include more sources of uncertainty.

+The scripts are numbered for the order in which they should be run.

 ###Major deadlines:
 1) Report due to ALA in January, 2018

 ###Analytical Notes:
 09.18.17	Created GitHub repository